 Consequences may be more punitive than those listed above, even resulting in immediate removal from the team, for serious infractions.
-When determining responses to misconduct, coaches and/or administrators will consider factors such as age, developmental level and other factors, as appropriate.
+When determining responses to misconduct, coaches and/or administrators will consider age, developmental level and other factors, as appropriate.

 Parent Expectations